slatedocs/slate/source/includes/_reference.md

 #### Per-Server

 __This is the default approach__.
 You are billed for the number of servers that are actively reporting on your billing date.

 #### Per-Request

 If you have a smaller application or have many smaller instances or Docker containers per-request billing may make more sense.
 Volume discounts are automatically applied as your application handles more throughput.

-### Changing your subsciption style

-You can pick your subscription styles in the billing area within Scout.
-Your billing preference can not be retroactively applied.
+Contact [support@scoutapp.com](mailto:support@scoutapp.com) for pricing options.

 ## Replacing New Relic

 Scout is an attractive option for modern dev teams (frequent deploys, using Git, deploying to many micro instances & containers, using vendors for key infrastructure services like Amazon RDS, etc).
 We provide a laser-focus on getting to slow custom application code fast vs. wide breadth as debugging slow custom application code is typically the most time-intensive performance optimization work.

 In many cases, Scout is able to replace New Relic as-is.
 However, there are cases where your app has specific needs we currently don't provide.
 Don't fret - here's some of the more common scenarios and our suggestions for building a monitoring stack you'll love:

 * __Exception Monitoring__ - we provide metrics on the rate of exceptions but we don't currently provide details on exceptions.
 Our favorite tool for this is [Sentry](http://getsentry.com):
   * Affordable: starts @ $29/mo.
   * Realtime exceptions: you'll see new exceptions coming through as-they-happen (every second).
   * Great UI
   * Context tracking (easy to see how an exception is impacting which users).
 We implemented a similar API for our slow request tracking.
 * __Alerting__ - while on our roadmap, we don't yet provide alerting within application monitoring.
 However, [Scout Server Monitoring](https://scoutapp.com/info/server_monitoring) has robust alerting functionality.
 With the [Scout StatsD Rack Gem](https://github.com/scoutapp/scout_statsd_rack) you can easily get alerted on jumps in error rates and response times.